emagiz/emdocs/mds/microlearning/microlearning-creating-test-messages.md

 In this microlearning we will focus on the creation of test messages which you can use while configuring and executing unit tests.
 Should you have any questions, please contact academy@emagiz.com.

-- Last update: December 17th 2020
+- Last update: January 7th 2021
-- Required reading time: 5 minutes
+- Required reading time: 7 minutes

 ## 1. Prerequisites
 - Basic knowledge of the eMagiz platform